Whitsunday Yacht Hire – A Guide for First-Time Visitors

 What is a bareboat yacht charter and how does it work?

-A bareboat charter is a term which refers to a hired boat which comes fully equipped without a professional crew.
+A bareboat charter is a term that refers to a hired boat that comes fully equipped without a professional crew.
 It can be likened to hiring a motor home for a road trip.
 So let’s answer a bunch of the most frequently asked questions about bareboat chartering.

-Do I need a boat license when I charter a yacht in the Whitsundays?
+Do I need a boat license for a Whitsunday yacht hire?

-The Whitsundays is one of the only sailing grounds in the world which do not require bareboat charterers to have a boating license.
+Chartering a yacht in the Whitsundays is easy.
+The Whitsundays is one of the few sailing grounds in the world which does not require bareboat charterers to have a boating license.

 Do you need to be experienced to charter a yacht?

-It does help to have someone on your crew who has some boating knowledge; however, it isn’t essential.
-All charter companies in the Whitsundays will give guests a 3-4 hour briefing, with instructions on how to operate the vessel, how to navigate and the Whitsundays cruising area.
+It helps to have someone on your crew who has some boating knowledge; however, it isn’t essential.
+All charter companies in the Whitsundays will give guests a 3-4 hour briefing, with instructions on how to operate the vessel, how to navigate, and the Whitsundays cruising area.

 For those who would like more support on the water, it’s possible to add a sail guide to your charter for a night or the duration of your trip.
 Sail guides are a great way to give everyone confidence and to ensure you get the most out of your boating journey.